therealharshit/www-v2/src/constants/MarkdownFiles/posts/2025-06-29-dmp-25-therealharshit-week04.md

 ## Key Learnings

 - Gained hands-on experience with Python threading to perform non-blocking API calls and prevent UI freezes or crashes.
-- Learned how to work with GTK widgets and using CSS in GTK, especially Gtk.Stack, Gtk.Box, and vte terminal building responsive interfaces.
+- Learned how to work with GTK widgets and using CSS in GTK, especially Gtk.Stack, Gtk.Box, and VTE terminal building responsive interfaces.

 ---

 ## Next Week’s Roadmap

-- Format the llm response to be more child friendly.
+- Format the LLM response to be more child friendly.
 - Develop a custom mardown parser for GTK.
 - Begin working on model selection logic and performance optimization.